Bathroom Sink Drain Repair: Common Problems & DIY Solutions

 Slow Drainage Issues

 Temperature changes affect slow drainage too, as cold weather thickens grease and soap buildup while hot water temporarily improves flow.
-If you notice slow drainage throughout your home, the problem may extend beyond your bathroom sink and require professional drain cleaning.
+If you notice slow drainage throughout your home, the problem may extend beyond your bathroom sink and require a plumbing service cost guide to budget for professional help.

 Persistent Drain Odors